cogentcore/core/README.md

 * icons/actions/adjusthsl.svg has a rectangle with an opacity gradient -- not rendering -- unclear if any gradients are rendering properly

-* dashes not scaling with transform

 * default join not looking right for some test cases..

 * clip-path and ClipPath element..

 * impl ViewBox options

-* also re-render data string after parsing to be more human friendly.
+* path: re-render data string after parsing to be more human friendly.

 ## Missing Widgets